matt.toigo

 3. Personal Issues

 We're human beings, not robots that move JIRA tickets from left to right endlessly.
 People will have good days and bad days.
-Good years and bad years.
+Good weeks and bad weeks.
 This one can be trickier for a manager to chat through.
 My approach has always been the following:

 People vary drastically with this one.
 Some people want their non-work lives to remain private, and some people want someone to talk to.
 I think it's a manager's job to offer that support and option.
 There is no correct answer here and a manager should absolutely never pry for information or demand an employee tell them what's going on.